Malaysia court upholds guilty verdict for former PM Najib | Politics

 'I DID NOT KNOW' Najib has been free on bail pending the appeal, and Abdul Karim agreed to his request to be released on bail again and stayed the sentence.

-Deputy prosecutor V. Sithambaram told reporters that Najib's appeal process at the top court could take up to 9 months.
-Najib faces a total of 42 criminal charges and five trials, including the SRC case, but remains influential and has been eyeing a political comeback, telling Reuters in September that he has not ruled out seeking re-election to parliament.
+Prosecutor V. Sithambaram told reporters Najib's appeal process at the top court could take up to nine months.
+Najib faces a total of 42 criminal charges and five trials, including the SRC case, but remains influential and has been eyeing a political comeback, telling Reuters in September he has not ruled out seeking re-election to parliament.

-He remains a lawmaker but he cannot contest elections until his conviction is overturned.
-"This is an important decision that has a direct political implication," opposition lawmaker Wong Chen said on Twitter.
-"This ruling means that Najib will not be able to stand as a candidate if there is a snap election early next year."
+He remains a lawmaker despite the conviction but the constitution bars him from contesting elections unless he gets a pardon or a reprieve from the country's monarch.
+Adib Zalkapli, director of political risk consultancy BowerGroupAsia, said an acquittal would have given Najib the chance to reclaim the top job.

+"But with the court's decision to uphold the guilty verdict, he has to wait a little longer before he could potentially make a credible comeback," he said.
+Polls are not due until 2023 but analysts have said they could be called as early as the middle of next year when a cooperation pact signed between the government and the opposition expires.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)